 What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product?

 The measures applied by the Fund are:

-- ESG assessment criteria,

-- ESG screening criteria,

-- targets a lower carbon intensity than the benchmark
+- ESG assessment criteria, - ESG screening criteria, - a carbon intensity targeting lower than benchmark, - targets an ESG rating better than or equal to benchmark and - promotes good governance including social factors.